Off-Narrative-Labs/Substrate-Seminar-april-2023/slides.md

 # Live Code

-Write a simple Tuxedo piece and add it to the template runtime
+Let's try to implement the ORder Book DEX we discussed.

+This will written out as a full tutorial to complete our third milestone.

 Notes:

 Would be cool to do a runtime upgrade, but we have never tried that.
-I'm worried ti won't work because we haven't set up opaque extrinsics properly.
+I'm worried it won't work because we haven't set up opaque extrinsics properly yet.
 But if we don't change any types.
 I guess it should work.
 Let's see if we have time to try it out or not.

-Worst case we just start a new --dev chain with the new runtime installed.
+Worst case, we start a new `--dev` chain with the new runtime installed and all is well.

 ---